 Liability-only insurance offers limited coverage.
 For added protection, many Kentucky drivers purchase endorsement insurance policies.
 Here are some optional coverages that can be beneficial for drivers in Kentucky:

-- Collision insurance: Collision insurance will pay to repair your vehicle’s damages after a covered accident.
-In Kentucky, the average collision insurance premium costs around $300 per year for full coverage.
+- Collision coverage: Collision coverage will pay to repair your vehicle’s damages after a covered accident.
+In Kentucky, the average premium for collision coverage is around $308 per year.

-- Comprehensive insurance: Comprehensive insurance will pay to repair your vehicle’s damages after non-accident incidents, like fire, water damage or vandalism.
-The average comprehensive policy costs approximately $157 in Kentucky.
+- Comprehensive coverage: Comprehensive coverage will pay to repair your vehicle’s damages after non-accident incidents, like fire, water damage or vandalism.
+Comprehensive coverage costs approximately $168 in Kentucky.

-- Uninsured/underinsured motorist coverage: Uninsured/underinsured motorist coverage provides financial protection if you end up getting into an accident with someone who does not have insurance at all or who does not have enough insurance to pay for your losses.
+- Uninsured and underinsured motorist coverage: Uninsured motorist coverage and underinsured motorist coverage provide financial protection if you end up getting into an accident with someone who does not have insurance at all or who does not have enough insurance to pay for your losses.

-- Gap insurance: If you lease or finance your vehicle, and it gets totaled in a covered accident, gap insurance will pay the difference between the car’s value and the remaining loan balance.
+- Gap insurance: If you lease or finance your vehicle and it gets totaled in a covered accident or is stolen and unrecoverable, gap insurance will pay the difference between the new car’s value and the remaining loan balance.